-In this video, Muse co-founder Ariel Garten explains in simple terms what, exactly, meditation is.
+In this video, Muse co-founder Ariel Garten dives into the question: what is meditation?
 You’ve heard about it, have friends who do it, and have maybe even tried it yourself, but what exactly is it?

 Ariel mentions that there are many different forms of meditation.
 Let’s take a dive into the ways we can practice them.